Equivariant Elliptic Cohomology and Mapping Stacks: Equivariant Elliptic Hochschild Homology

-The next task is to prove that this map is an equivalence.
-To do so, we will apply Lemma \ref{lemma:cotangentcomplexmap}.
-The proposition follows automatically.
-Indeed, the equivalence factors via formal unipotent loops $\widehat{\cL}^u\cX$.
-The latter are equivalent to the completion and this completes the proof. \end{proof}
+\begin{remark} The equivalence in Proposition \ref{proposition:formalcompletions} is clearly natural in the second variable.
+Note also that the fact that the map $\Map{\Aff{E}}{\cX}\rightarrow\Map{E}{\cX}$ has vanishing cotangent complex over the constant maps holds in considerable generality, as the only restriction is that the mapping stacks have to admit a cotangent complex over the loci of constant maps.
+For instance, it remains true if $E$ replaced with any smooth variety. \end{remark}

-Proposition \ref{proposition:formalcompletions} can be used to compute the completion of equivariant elliptic Hochschild homology $\cHH_E([X/T])$ at the identity of $E_T$.
-Let us first set up some notation.
+We will now apply Proposition \ref{proposition:formalcompletions} to compute the completion of $\cHH_E([X/T])$ at the identity of $E_T$.
 Denote by

 the inclusion of the identity elements.
-Let $\widehat{E_T}$ be the completion of $E$ at $i$ and denote by the natural map.
+Let $\widehat{E_T}$ be the completion of $E_T$ at $i$ and denote by the natural map.
 Similarly, let $\widehat{T}$ be the completion of $T$ at $j$ and denote by the natural map.
+Following Remark $2.4.9$ in \cite{HChen}, we define the derived completion of a quasi-coherent sheaf $\cF$ on $E_T$ at the identity element as the pull-push